Kyrakali

 Kyrakali (Κυρακαλή) is a village and a community of the Grevena municipality.
 Before the 2011 local government reform it was a part of the municipality of Grevena, of which it was a municipal district.
-The 2011 census recorded 130 residents in the village.
+The 2021 census recorded 109 residents in the village.
 The community of Kyrakali covers an area of 9.277 km2.

+Kyrakali was populated by Greek speaking Muslim Vallahades.
+The 1920 Greek census recorded 215 people in the village, and 215 inhabitants (38 families) were Muslim in 1923.
+Following the Greek–Turkish population exchange, Greek refugee families in Kyrakali were from Asia Minor (20) and Pontus (55) in 1926.
+The 1928 Greek census recorded 249 village inhabitants.
+In 1928, the refugee families numbered 76 (264 people).